Continuous nonlinear adaptive experimental design with gradient flow: Numerical experiment: Schr o dinger equation

 \section{Numerical experiment: Schr\"{o}dinger equation}

-After a thorough study for Lorenz system, we now switch gear to a simplified Schr\"{o}dinger equation model~\cite{G18} using~\cref{alternative alg} for picking important measurements.
-Unlike Lorenz system that is dynamical in time, Schr\"{o}dinger equation describes a steady state solution, and thus measurements are taken in space.
-We are tasked to find the measurement locations in space that contain the best information to recover the unknown potential.
+We turn next to a simplified Schr\"{o}dinger equation model~\cite{G18}, for which we use~\cref{alternative alg} to identify important measurements.
+Unlike the Lorenz system, which evolves in time, the simplified Schr\"{o}dinger equation describes a steady-state solution, with measurements taken {\em in space}.
+In experimental design, we are tasked to find the measurement locations that contain the best information to recover the unknown potential.